liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 you added in your JSP.
 You've successfully created and rendered your portlet's error message.
 Terrific!

-Have you ever wondered how Liferay Portal can differentiate between portlet requests with the same name?
-Let's discuss namespacing and how to turn on/off the portal's namespacing logic for specific scenarios.
+Have you ever wondered how Liferay Portal determines which portlet to associate with a request parameter--especially when the portal receives multiple parameters, with the same name, coming from different portlets?
+Each of Liferay's core portlets namespaces its request parameters, so that Liferay can distinguish them from other request parameters.
+And you can leverage namespacing in your portlets, too.
+Let's discuss portlet namespacing and how to turn on/off the portal's namespacing logic for a portlet.

 ### Using Portlet Namespacing

-Namespacing ensures that a given portlet name is uniquely associated with a specific portlet and avoids name conflicts with other elements on the portal page or with other portlets on the page.
-You can use the `<portlet:namespace />` tag to produce a unique value for the portlet.
-Below is a code example using the `<portlet:namespace />` tag to reference the portlet's *fm* form during
+Namespacing ensures that a given portlet's name is uniquely associated with elements in request parameters it sends to the portal.
+This prevents name conflicts with other elements on the portal page and with elements from other portlets on the page.
+Namespacing your portlet elements is easy.
+Simply use the `<portlet:namespace />` tag to produce a unique value for your portlet's elements.
+The following example code uses the `<portlet:namespace />` tag to reference the portlet's *fm* form during submission:
-submission:

 	submitForm(document.<portlet:namespace />fm);

-For example, suppose you have two portlets named A and B residing on the same portal page and both have a form named *fm*.
-Without portlet namespacing, the portal would be unable to differentiate between the two forms named *fm* and, likewise, would be unable to know which *fm* to refer to.
-Therefore, adding `<portlet:namespace />fm` to both portlets would change the forms to *_Afm* and *_Bfm*, for the forms residing in portlets A and B, respectively.
+To illustrate the benefits of namespacing an element, such as the *fm* form from the example code above, suppose you have a portlets named A and B on your portal.
+And they both have a form named *fm*.
+Without portlet namespacing, the portal would be unable to differentiate between the two forms and, likewise, would be unable to determine their associated portlets.
+But, submitting both portlet A's form and portlet B's form as `<portlet:namespace />fm` would distinguish the forms as *_Afm* and *_Bfm*, respectively.
+Liferay associates each namespaced element, such as these namespaced forms, with the portlet that produced it.

 By default, Liferay only allows *namespaced* parameters to access portlets.
 However, many third-party portlets send *unnamespaced* parameters.
 Therefore,